 We now present an urn transfer model [JK77] for a stochastic process that we will use in Section 3 to analyse the evolution of the Web graph.
 Our model is an extension of Simon's stochastic process [Sim55], which was originally described in terms of the underlying process leading to the distribution of words in a piece of text.
 Simon's stochastic process is essentially a birth process, where there is a constant probability p that the next word is a new word and, given that the next word has already appeared, its probability of occurrence is proportional to the previous number of occurrences of that word.
 We extend Simon's model by setting the probability of occurrence of a word, given that it has already appeared, to be a weighted average of the preferential probability, as described above, and the uniform probability if all words were equiprobable.
 As we noted in the introduction, this extension was already proposed by Simon at the end of Section 3 of his paper.
 Simon set out this extension in equation (3.7) and presented a tentative solution in equation (3.8).
-As we will see in Section 3, this extension of Simon's model makes sense in the context of the Web, since, for example, links to a Web site are often added or removed in a random fashion without taking into consideration the "importance" of the site in terms of how many links it already has.
+As we will see in Section 3, our extension of Simon's model makes sense in the context of the Web, since, for example, links to a Web site are often added or removed in a random fashion without taking into consideration the "attractiveness" of the site in terms of how many links it already has.
+In our urn model, urns contain balls which have pins attached to them.
+For example, balls could represent Web pages and pins could represent inlinks or outlinks.
+An urn would then correspond to the set of Web pages having a specific number of links.
 We now describe our urn model in detail.

-We assume a countable number of urns, $urn_i$ , $i = 1, 2, 3, \ldots$ , where each ball in $urn_i$ has i pins attached to it.
-Initially, at stage k = 1 of the stochastic process, all the urns are empty except $urn_1$ which has one ball in it.
-Let $F_i(k)$ be the number of balls in $urn_i$ after k steps of the stochastic process, so $F_1(1) = 1$ , and let p and $\alpha$ be parameters, with $0 and <math>\alpha > -1$ .
-Then, at stage k+1 of the stochastic process for $k \ge 1$ , one of two things may occur:
+We assume a countable number of urns, urn_i , $i = 1, 2, 3, \ldots$, where each ball in urn_i has i pins attached to it.
+Initially, at stage k = 1 of the stochastic process, all the urns are empty except urn_1 which has one ball in it.
+Let $F_i(k)$ be the number of balls in urn_i after k steps of the stochastic process, so $F_1(1) = 1$, and let p and α be parameters, with $0 and <math>\alpha > -1$.
+Then, at stage k + 1 of the stochastic process for $k \ge 1$, one of two things may occur:

-(i) with probability $p{k+1}$ , where
+(i) with probability p{k+1} , where